 The Starbucks Workers Fund will consider an individual’s application as well as any information about the individual publicly available or previously known to members of the Starbucks Workers Fund.

 Receive Decision Notice.
 Within 2 weeks of submitting your application, you will receive notice about your application to inform you of next steps.

 Interview.
 If your application qualifies to move forward in the process, we will schedule a brief 30-minute phone or video interview to meet you and hear more about your activism.
 Applicants will have 2 weeks to schedule an interview.

 Accept Payment Offer.
 If approved, payment will be offered to you and information will be requested for issuing your payment.
 Applicants will have 2 weeks to accept the terms and provide payment information.

 Receive Payment.
-You will receive your payment within 3 weeks of submitting acceptance (up to 5 business days for ACH payments, and up to 15 business days for check payments).
+The stipend will be processed within 2 weeks of receiving the completed payment form.
+After the stipend payment has been processed, you will receive the funds within 15 business days (up to 5 business days for ACH payments, and up to 15 business days for check payments).
 On average, recipients have received funding within 4-6 weeks of submitting their applications.

 Use the Funds.
 The money will be in your possession to unleash your actions.
 We trust that you will choose how to best use the funds awarded to support your activism work.
 Examples include, but are NOT limited to:

 - Making critical payments like rent, groceries or bills when faced with retaliation for workplace activism.

 - Buying non-company tech (phone, laptop, software, etc.) to communicate safely.